-Appearance of Cups in a rainbow; it is contemplated in wonder and ecstacy by a man and woman below, evidently husband and wife.
+Appearance of Cups in a rainbow; it is contemplated in wonder and ecstasy by a man and woman below, evidently husband and wife.
 His right arm is about her; his left is raised upward; she raises her right arm.
 The two children dancing near them have not observed the prodigy but are happy after their own manner.
 There is a home-scene beyond.

-Divinatory Meanings: Contentment, repose of the entire heart; the perfection of that state; also perfection of human love and friendship; if with several picture-cards, a person who is taking charge of the Querent's interests; also the town, village or country inhabited by the Querent.
-Reversed: Repose of the false heart, indignation, violence.
+Contentment, repose of the entire heart; the perfection of that state; also perfection of human love and friendship; if with several picture-cards, a person who is taking charge of the Querent's interests; also the town, village or country inhabited by the Querent.

-CUPS: NINE
+Repose of the false heart, indignation, violence.

+CUPS.
+NINE.

 A goodly personage has feasted to his heart's content, and abundant refreshment of wine is on the arched counter behind him, seeming to indicate that the future is also assured.
 The picture offers the material side only, but there are other aspects.

-Divinatory Meanings: Concord, contentment, physical bien-être; also victory, success, advantage; satisfaction for the Querent or person for whom the consultation is made.
-Reversed: Truth, loyalty, liberty; but the readings vary and include mistakes, imperfections, etc.
+Concord, contentment, physical bien-être; also victory, success, advantage; satisfaction for the Querent or person for whom the consultation is made.

-CUPS: EIGHT
+Truth, loyalty, liberty; but the readings vary and include mistakes, imperfections, etc.

+CUPS.
+EIGHT.

 A man of dejected aspect is deserting the cups of his felicity, enterprise, undertaking or previous concern.

-Divinatory Meanings: The card speaks for itself on the surface, but other readings are entirely antithetical--giving joy, mildness, timidity, honour, modesty.
-In practice, it is usually found that the card shews the decline of a matter, or that a matter which has been thought to be important is really of slight consequence--either for good or evil.
-Reversed: Great joy, happiness, feasting.
+The card speaks for itself on the surface, but other readings are entirely antithetical-giving joy, mildness, timidity, honor, modesty.
+In practice, it is usually found that the card shows the decline of a matter, or that a matter which has been thought to be important is really of slight consequence-either for good or evil.

-CUPS: SEVEN
+Great joy, happiness, feasting.

+CUPS.
+SEVEN.

 Strange chalices of vision, but the images are more especially those of the fantastic spirit.

-Divinatory Meanings: Fairy favours, images of reflection, sentiment, imagination, things seen in the glass of contemplation; some attainment in these degrees, but nothing permanent or substantial is suggested.
-Reversed: Desire, will, determination, project.
+Fairy favors, images of reflection, sentiment, imagination, things seen in the glass of contemplation; some attainment in these degrees, but nothing permanent or substantial is suggested.

+Desire, will, determination, project.